 What happens, then, if you win your DWI case at trial?
 Do you get your license back?
 Can you get a conditional license?

-Possibility 1: After trial, you are completely acquitted of any drinking and driving-related offense.
+Possibility 1: After a trial, you are completely acquitted of any drinking and driving-related offense.
 In other words, the jury finds you “not guilty” of DWI, and “not guilty” of DWAI.

 If that happens, the court will not sanction you in any way.
 After all, you are “not guilty.”
 On the other hand, the DMV license revocation will stay in effect for a year.
 Why?
 Because from the DMV’s perspective, you successfully “frustrated” (blocked) their prosecution by refusing the chemical breath test.
 Moreover, the DMV process and the criminal process in court are two different things.
 The DMV does not have to give you your license back after a full acquittal, and they won’t.
 It will be a year before you can legally drive again.